Bredon School: History

 The political fortunes of the Dowdeswell family were established by Richard Dowdeswell (c.
 1601-1673).
 His father, a successful lawyer, had bought Pull Court, and much other property in Worcestershire and neighboring Gloucestershire, in the early 17th century.
 A prominent Royalist during the English Civil War, Richard Dowdeswell was returned as Member of Parliament for Tewkesbury in the Convention Parliament of 1660.
 His grandson, another Richard (c.
 1653-1711), served as member for the same seat until the early 18th century.
 A later descendent, William Dowdeswell (1721-1775), served as Chancellor of the Exchequer in 1765 under the Marquess of Rockingham.
 In the 19th century, the Rev. Canon E. C. Dowdeswell, who had sought preference in the church rather than politics, commissioned Edward Blore to build a new mansion at Pull, near the site of the Dowdeswell ancestral home.

-The Court was sold by the Dowdeswell family in the 1930s and was bought by the parents of Richard Seaman.
-Seaman, a racing driver, was killed in the 1939 Belgian Grand Prix.
+The Court was sold by the Dowdeswell family in the 1930s and was bought by the parents of Richard Seaman, a racing driver.
+Seaman was killed in the 1939 Belgian Grand Prix.
+Following the death of Lilian Beattie-Seaman in 1948, Pull Court was used by Wells Court School, a pre-prep school.
 In 1962, Bredon School was established on the estate.